 But first I need to provide a couple caveats:

-That said, most teams know and acknowledge that the product manager is the product owner in the Agile sense, and as such the main deliverable they are responsible for is the backlog (what the team will build).
-However, to some the backlog may just appear as a simple list of user stories.
+That said, most teams know and acknowledge that the product manager is the product owner in the Agile sense, and as such, the main deliverable they are responsible for is the backlog (what the team will build).
+However, to some the backlog may appear as a simple list of user stories.
 It can look like just a few minutes work, where the hard part is in designing and building out the stories.

-So how is it that the product manager can make the many choices necessary to come up with a strong, prioritized backlog?
+So how is it that the product manager can make the many choices necessary to come up with a strong backlog?

-1. Deep Knowledge of the Customer
+1. Deep Knowledge of the Users and Customers

 The foundation of product is deep knowledge of the actual users and customers – qualitative and quantitative knowledge.
 The product manager needs to be the acknowledged expert on the customer.
 This is what informs the many decisions that must be made.
 Without this deep customer knowledge, the product manager is just guessing.
 This means both quantitative learning (to understand what they are actually doing), and qualitative learning (to understand why our users and customers behave the way they do).
-See https://svpg.com/product-manager-vs-product-owner/.

-2. Deep Knowledge of the Business
+2. Deep Knowledge of the Data

-3. Deep Knowledge of the Industry
+4. Deep Knowledge of the Industry

-The third critical contribution is deep knowledge of the industry you are competing in.
+The fourth critical contribution is deep knowledge of the industry you are competing in.
 This not only includes competitors, but also key trends in terms of technology, customer behaviors and expectations.
 Your industry is constantly moving, and we must create products for where the market will be tomorrow, not where it used to be yesterday.